NickelChoi/Crumb/README.md

 # Crumb
-Privacy Policy and app-ads for PreciseSize
+Privacy Policy and app-ads for Crumb